LEEYJ1021/Enhanced-SAIP-Benchmarking-System/README.md

 # Enhanced-SAIP-Benchmarking

-**An Interdisciplinary Framework for Evaluating On-Device AI Performance Using Information Systems Theory and Econometric Analysis**
+**An Interdisciplinary Framework for Solving the Edge AI Trilemma: Balancing Performance, Efficiency, and Value in Small Language Model Deployment**

 ---